publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch7/schII/ptI/m__us_usc_t19_s1821.md

     (b) __Restrictions on decrease or increase in rate of duty__

-    Except as otherwise provided in this subchapter, no proclamation pursuant to subsection (a) of this section shall be made—
+    Except as otherwise provided in this subchapter, no proclamation pursuant to subsection (a) shall be made—

         (1) decreasing any rate of duty to a rate below 50 percent of the rate existing on July 1, 1962; or